-While helping hundreds of companies to enforce their non-compete agreements and advising many employees on how to get out of them, I noticed that most companies make the same mistakes when it comes to drafting and enforcing their non-compete agreements.
-In this post, I share the top ten mistakes that often end up costing Texas companies their clients, goodwill, and a ton of legal fees:
+While helping hundreds of companies enforce their non-compete agreements and advising many employees on how to get out of them, I noticed that most companies make the same mistakes when it comes to drafting and enforcing their non-compete agreements.
+In this post, I share the top ten mistakes that often end up costing business their clients, goodwill, and a ton of legal fees:

-- Not signing non-competes with employees.
-It seems like a no-brainer, but there are still a lot of Texas companies out there that do not require their employees to sign any non-compete agreements.
+- Not signing non-compete agreements with employees.
+It seems like a no-brainer, but there are still a lot of companies out there that do not require their employees to sign any non-compete agreements.
 This is a mistake.
 A reasonable non-compete agreement can benefit both the company and the employees.
-A company is more likely to invest into training of an employee with a non-compete agreement, and employees can still work in their chosen field after leaving the employer, subject to a reasonable geographic limit.
+A company is more likely to invest into training of employees with non-compete agreements, and employees will still remain free to work in their chosen field after leaving the employer, subject to a reasonable geographic limit.

 - Having restrictions that are too overbroad.
 Overreaching in non-compete agreements can backfire in that employees feel like they have no choice but to violate them in order to make a living and courts are not likely to grant a temporary retraining order or a temporary injunction on a non-compete that is clearly overbroad.